Firms to face stiffer fines for breaking EU's 'right to be forgotten' rules

 | BRUSSELS

-EU member states are negotiating an overhaul of the bloc's outdated privacy laws in a bid to make them more harmonized and relevant for the rise of the Internet.
+EU member states are negotiating an overhaul of the bloc's outdated privacy laws in a bid to make them more harmonised and relevant for the rise of the Internet.

 EU ambassadors endorsed the fines on Wednesday, three diplomatic sources said.